EvergSwe/Kayak_Classes/README.md

 - [X] test case 9, Form shall have submit butten pushing infromation to code institute database
 - [X] test case 10, form submit button shall change color when hovering cursor over
 - [X] test case 11, form reset button shall clear form input
-- [X] test case 12, form reset button shall change color when hovering cursor over
+- [ ] test case 12, form reset button shall change color when hovering cursor over.
+  - [X] test case 12.1, Colors where switched and after corrections successful test
 - [X] test case 13, social link to Facebook shall open up separate browser tab when selecting
-- [X] test case 13, social link to Twitter shall open up separate browser tab when selecting
+- [X] test case 14, social link to Twitter shall open up separate browser tab when selecting
-- [X] test case 13, social link to Instagram shall open up separate browser tab when selecting
+- [X] test case 15, social link to Instagram shall open up separate browser tab when selecting

 ### Browser interface testing (UI)

-1. Usability in
+Above 15 test cases where performed in below browser to verify viewport and feature functionality.

+- Google Chrome (desktop device)
+  - full responsiveness confirmed in google devtools for all 15 test cases without any issues

+- Microsoft Edge (desktop device)
+  - full responsiveness confirmed in google devtools for all 15 test cases without any issues

+- Safari (mobile device)
+  - feature validation performed in mobile device as I had no access to desktop version.
+  - All 15 test cases passed the test

+- Internet Explorer
+  - Internet will soon be expired and replaced with Microsoft Edge
+  - Test performed with poor result and below diviations identified
+  - Rendering of webp images doesn't work
+  - Google responsive map is not supported
+  - Positioning of footer above form

+### Test Conclution

+- all 15 test cases is accepted (1 after code correction)
+- webpage is fully responsive in all browsers extept IE however as IE is to be expired soon test is accepted

 ### Automated testing